In Search Of Yummy-ness

 Buy Pink Brandywine tomato seeds from West Coast Seeds (affiliate link).

-Tip: All of these varieties will benefit from nutrient rich soil and additional fertilizer.
+Tip: All of these varieties will benefit from nutrient-rich soil and additional fertilizer.
 I use Pro-Mix organic potting soil, Gaia Green worm castings and Gaia Green all-purpose fertilizer for all of my tomato plants.

 Disclosure: I am a brand ambassador for West Coast Seeds, and will earn a small commission if you make a purchase using my affiliate links.
 Your purchases help to support the content on this website.

-More Gardening Articles
+More Kitchen Gardening

 Comments